srkunze/xheap/README.rst

 What are heaps good for anyway?
 -------------------------------

-They are fast when you need the smallest/biggest item of big collections - Runtime: O(log n).
+When you need the smallest item of big collections - fast and with no overhead.

 How?